Berkeley, California: Geology

 Most of Berkeley lies on a rolling sedimentary plain that rises gently from sea level to the base of the Berkeley Hills.
 East of the Hayward Fault along the base of the hills, elevation increases more rapidly.
 The highest peak along the ridge line above Berkeley is Grizzly Peak, at an elevation of 1754 ft.
-A number of small creeks run from the hills to the Bay through Berkeley: Cerrito, Codornices, Schoolhouse and Strawberry Creeks are the principal streams.
+A number of small creeks run from the hills to the Bay through Berkeley: Codornices, Schoolhouse, and Strawberry Creeks are the principal streams.
 Most of these are largely culverted once they reach the plain west of the hills.

 The Berkeley Hills are part of the Pacific Coast Ranges, and run in a northwest–southeast alignment.
 Exposed in the Berkeley Hills are cherts and shales of the Claremont Formation (equivalent to the Monterey Formation), conglomerate and sandstone of the Orinda Formation and lava flows of the Moraga Volcanics.
 Of similar age to the Moraga Volcanics (extinct), within the Northbrae neighborhood of Berkeley, are outcroppings of erosion resistant rhyolite.
 These rhyolite formations can be seen in several city parks and in the yards of a number of private residences.
 Indian Rock Park in the northeastern part of Berkeley near the Arlington/Marin Circle features a large example.